Website Manager

 General

-the middle of each half.
-Every player who shows up for the game no later than during the first
+• Every player who shows up for the game no later than during the first quarter must play at least two quarters.
+Players showing up during the second quarter must playat least one quarter.

-play four quarters unless all players on the team have played at least three quarters.
-It is not
+• Other than the above exceptions and in the case of injuries, no player can play four quarters unless all players on the team have played at least three quarters.
+It is not acceptable to field teams in excess of the maximum player counts as published on the regional website.

 Substitution Process / Duration of “Quarter” Breaks

-Quarter break substitutions are intended only to be a time for a quick substitution of a few
+• Quarter break substitutions are intended only to be a time for a quick substitution of a few players and are not meant to be coaching opportunities or other purposes that would unduly delay the re-start of the game.

 Injury Substitution

-If a player cannot continue with active play, the coach can substitute another player until the
+• If a player cannot continue with active play, the coach can substitute another player until the original player is ready to continue.
+The substituted player may not re-enter the game until the beginning of the next quarter.

-beginning of the next quarter.
-The player who started the quarter will be credited for playing that
+• The player who started the quarter will be credited for playing that quarter.

-quarter.
-The coach may also choose to play short until the injured player is ready to
+• A coach can choose to play short until the injured player is ready to continue.
+That player can re-enter play only with the permission of the referee.

 Goalkeeper Substitution Policy

-In all divisions U14 and lower, no player can play as a goalkeeper for more than one half of the
+• In all divisions 14U and lower, no player can play as a goalkeeper for more than one half of the game; violation of this rule will result in a forfeit.

 Slide tackling in Region 418

-Slide Tackling is taking a ball from an opponent while sliding on the ground, taking control of the
+• Slide Tackling is taking a ball from an opponent while sliding on the ground, taking control of the ball by contacting the ball before contacting the opponent.

-Laws of the Game as defined by FIFA, the governing body for international soccer.
-Because of the condition of our fields, our region has determined that slide
+Proper slide tackling is legal per the Laws of the Game as defined by FIFA, the governing body for international soccer.

-play.
-As always, should a tackle endanger the safety of an opponent, such as a slide tackle from
+• As always, should a tackle endanger the safety of an opponent, such as a slide tackle from behind, this must be sanctioned as serious foul play (a red card offense for older players).

 Guest Player Policy

-1. Coaches should encourage all their players to show up to as many games as possible.
+• Coaches should encourage all their players to show up to as many games as possible.

-When a coach is faced with having fewer players than are allowed on the field, they may
+• When a coach is faced with having fewer players than are allowed on the field, they may

 either play short or use a guest player.

-2. All guest players are be fully registered AYSO players of an equal or lower division
+• All guest players are be fully registered AYSO players of an equal or lower division

-(same gender) and are to wear their own team's uniform as well as a pinnie to
+and are to wear their own team's uniform as well as a pinnie to

 differentiate them from the other players.

-3. Guest players should not be positioned as goalkeepers or forwards, though they should
+• Guest players should not be positioned as goalkeepers or forwards, though they should

 not be discouraged from contributing to the offense.

-4. No player should play more than two games in one day, AYSO primary and travel
+• No player should play more than two games in one day, AYSO primary and travel

 games combined.
 Coaches are responsible to ask players about this; violations will